ohmto/adce-website/README.md

 <ul>
  <li>Node.js (i was using node v8.9.0), you can <a href="https://nodejs.org/en/download/">download Nodejs</a></li>
  <li>Terminal (you will use terminal to handle js packages by <a href="https://npmjs.com/">npm</a>)
-  <p> you will need to intiate npm package in website folder, lets say you will create a folder called "ADCP-website", and you will paste the repo content in it so we can start the below steps.</p>
+  <p> you will need to intiate npm package in website folder, lets say you will create a folder called "ADCE-website", and you will paste the repo content in it so we can start the below steps.</p>
 <pre>
  <code>
   npm install